 2. If the accused is found guilty or pleads guilty, written notice of the decision is sent to the following parties: (a) the accused, (b) the dean of the school in which he or she is enrolled, (c) the registrar of the school in which he or she is enrolled, (d) the University registrar and assistant registrar, (e) the Vice Chancellor for Student Life, (f) the Assistant Vice Chancellor of Housing and Residential Education when suspension of University Privileges is involved, (g) the chair of the Appellate Review Board, (h) the instructor concerned, (i) the accused's parents, and (j) other material witnesses.

 4. The accused student may file an appeal from a full or small panel decision with the Honor Council adviser or the adviser's designee, but must do so within ten class or exam days of the hearing date or within two calendar weeks if school is not in session for ten days after notification.
 The appeal petition will be sent to the chair of the Appellate Review Board who will determine if there are sufficient grounds for an appeal based on the criteria delimited in the appeal procedures.
 If the Chair affirms that there is sufficient reason for an appeal, the student's petition is sent to the Honor Council president who will draft a reply to the student's appeal upon receipt of the appeal from the Honor Council adviser's office.
 This reply will be sent to the accused student for review and additional written comment if he or she wishes.
 The appeal, the Honor Council reply, the student's comments, and copies of all appropriate evidence are then sent to the Appellate Review Board.
-(For information on procedures of the Appellate Review Board, see the See The Student Conduct System.)
+(For information on procedures of the Appellate Review Board, see the Student Conduct section.)

 If a student who has been reported for a suspected violation of the Honor Code withdraws from the University before a hearing has been conducted, the fact will be recorded by the Honor Council.
 A letter will be sent to the accused stating that he or she is suspected of an Honor Code violation, that an investigation has been or will be conducted, and that a hearing may be held.